PROCEDURE - ORAL CAVITY

 Middle cervical ganglia: The middle ganglion at approximately C6 is small and in some cases absent.

-Inferior cervical ganglia: The inferior ganglion at approximately C7, on or in close proximity to the neck of the first rib, is also small and is frequently fused with the ganglion of T1 (the fused ganglia is then called the cervicothoracic or stellate ganglion).
+Inferior cervical ganglia: The inferior ganglion at approximately C7, on or in close proximity to the neck of the first rib, is also small and is frequently fused with the ganglion of T1 (a fused ganglia is called the cervicothoracic or more commonly the stellate ganglion).

 Branches arising from the superior cervical ganglia spread out following the external carotid artery branches onto the face (to blood vessels and sweat glands) and other branches follow the internal carotid artery into the skull (to deeper head structures such as blood vessels and the dilator pupillae of the eye)